 While researching for this article, I came across a mental health charity called Anime For Humanity that exists in the US which seeks to improve the mental wellbeing of others through the use of anime.
 So why not check them out by clicking here, especially if you live in the US, because you’ll be able to get an anime therapy kit.
 Jealous.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of watching anime and how it made you feel in the comments section below as well.
 Don’t forget to bookmark my site and if you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,